seinecle/blog/_posts/2025-10-23 - JSF-primefaces-vs-htmx-alpine-tailwind.md

 ## 🔀 Decision after comparison

-What made me tilt towards HTMX + Alpine + Tailwind is that LLMs will handle it for me, so obstacle number one ("I hate css and js, they are too brittle") just disappears.
+What made me tilt towards HTMX + Alpine + Tailwind is that LLMs can handle it for me, removing my biggest obstacle ("I hate css and js, they are too brittle").

-Don't jump and shame me ("ohh he is ok with vibe coding and AI slope!").
-Keeping to very simple frameworks like HTMX, tailwind and alpine ensures that I remain very close to the native html of the pages.
-This means the generated html, CSS classes and js will not be a black box that I'll have to trust blindly.
-I'll be able to debug it, modify it and remove it if necessary, in a way that is much more transparent than I was in my current situation with JSF.
+Don't jump and shame me ("ohh he is fine with vibe coding and AI slope!").
+By sticking to very simple frameworks like HTMX, Tailwind and Alpine,  I remain very close to the native html of the pages.
+This means the generated html, CSS classes and js will are not a black box I have to trust blindly.
+I'll be able to debug, modify, and remove them if necessary, in a way that is much more transparent than I was in my current situation with JSF.

-And the benefits of the switch are mouth watering: I'll finally be able to design pages in a more personal way than the design I was stuck with until now.
+And the benefits of the switch are mouth-watering: I'll finally be able to design pages in a more personal and distinctive way than the design I was stuck with until now.

-Don't get me wrong: I thank and praise JSF and Primefaces for having provided these techs that allowed me to create a workable and successful (to my standards) web app without touching CSS and JS, which I dare anyone trying without these Java techs.
-But LLMs provide new opportunities and I believe they diminish the need for frameworks like these.
-Coding relatively closer to native html, css and js is a viable option today.
+Don't get me wrong: I am grateful to JSF and Primefaces for providing the tools that allowed me to create a functional and (to my standards) successful web app without touching CSS and JS, which I dare anyone trying without these Java techs.
+But LLMs change the game.
+They reduce the need for such heavy frameworks.
+Coding closer to native HTML, CSS and JS is now a viable, even enjoyable option.

+This new stack does come with trade-offs: some features will be dropped because they're too time-consuming to rebuild.
+For instance, the complex UI with data tables and the “PDF region selector” using an image cropper.
+That is a trade-off I'm ready to make.

+## 🎯 Results: let's wait for the refactoring

+I am currently working at this refactoring.
+Visit [nocodefunctions.com](htpps://nocodefunctions.com) to see how it looks with the current Java stack, and come back in a few months, realistically, to see how it has evolved.

 ---
 # About Me